hashview/hashview/README.md

 1. Python 3.7+
 2. Mysql DB installed with known username/password
-3. Access to an SMTP email service (used for password resets and notifications)
+3. Access to a SMTP email service (used for password resets and notifications)

 ## Agent Requirements